peterculture/culture-apparel-production/PRODUCTION-DASHBOARD-INFO.md

 - **A Claude project with Salesforce browser access** — the live org work: E7.1's staging half, E7.3, E7.6, and running the E8 checklists against a real org.

-**Staging is currently unreachable from browser automation.** The Chrome extension needs permission on `cultureapparel--staging.sandbox.lightning.force.com`, `...my.salesforce-setup.com` and `...my.salesforce.com`.
-Grant those three before the staging pass.
+⚠️ ~~**Staging is currently unreachable from browser automation.**~~ **No longer true — corrected 2026-09-04**, by driving staging Setup and Flow Builder end to end (the proposed-runs relabel, §9).
+No permission grant was needed.
+The one real obstacle is a "Sorry to interrupt · CSS Error" modal that Flow Builder throws when a screen editor is opened on a freshly loaded page; reloading and retrying clears it. **This unblocks running E8.1 / E8.2 against staging** — which was the reason that note mattered.
 Staging also still has `Quantity_Completed__c` and `Reprint_Quantity__c`, which should be deleted.

 ---